senumit/senumit.github.io/_pages/about.md

   <ul style="margin-top:10px;">
   <li>Conducted system identification, controller design, and validation of control laws for satcom antenna systems.</li>
   <li>Worked on software control architectures using Model-Based Design in Simulink.</li>
-  <li>Performed rapid prototyping and hardware-in-the-loop (HIL) testing using Speedgoat real-time computers integrated with Simulink.</li>
+  <li>Performed rapid prototyping and hardware-in-the-loop (HIL) testing using Speedgoat real-time computers that are integrated with Simulink.</li>
-  <li>Built MATLAB App Designer interfaces for control development, system monitoring, and data analysis.</li>
+  <li>Built MATLAB App Designer interfaces for control development, and data analysis.</li>
   <li>Developed frequency-domain algorithms to automate and optimize the controller design process.</li>
 </ul>